-What to do if Someone Falls in the Water Have a crew member indicate the person's position at all times.
-Turn towards the person in the water to keep the propeller away from them, then, put the engine into neutral.
-Throw a line of life buoy.
-Move away far enough to be able to turn around and come back on the windward side.
+Cruising Advice What to do if someone falls in the water Have a crew member indicate the person's position at all times.
+Turn towards the person in the water to keep the propeller away from them then put the engine in neutral.
+Throw a line or a life buoy.
+Move away far enough to be able to turn round and come back on the windward side.
 Put the engine into neutral as you approach; avoid going into reverse.
-Never engage forward or reverse gear with anyone near the boats propeller.
-All of our boats are equipped with swimming ladders but if the bank is close enough it may be easier for the person to climb out of the bank before getting back on board.
-If one of your crew falls into a lock, you should first ensure that they are not crushed by your boat or any other boat in the lock: - Tighten the lines fore and aft and ask the other boats in the lock to do the same thing. - Stop the motor. - Throw a life buoy or a line to the person in the water. - In a manual lock, warn the lock-keeper and help him close the sluice gates.
-In an automatic lock stop the locking procedure by pushing the red emergency button or pulling the red bar. - Help the person out of the water via the ladder in the lock wall or the swimming ladder on the boat.
+Never engage forward or reverse gear with anyone near the boat's propeller All our boats are equipped with swimming ladders but if the bank is close enough, it may be easier for the person to climb out on the bank before getting back on board. - If one of your crew falls into a lock, you should first of all ensure that they are not crushed by your boat or any other boat in the lock: - Tighten the lines fore and aft and ask the other boats in the lock to do the same thing; - Stop the motor: - Throw a life buoy or a line to the person in the water; - In a manual lock, warn the lock-keeper and help him close the sluice gates; in an automatic lock, stop the locking procedure by pushing the red emergency button or pulling on the red bar; - Help the person out of the water via the ladder in the lock wall or the boat's swimming ladder.